geocabral/geocabral.github.io/_posts/2013-12-28-introducing-hyde.md

 ### Adjunct Lecturer, Department of Computing, Federal Rural University of Pernambuco, Recife, Brazil

+* PosDoc, Univesity of Birmingham, (2019)
-PhD in Computer Science, Federal University of Pernambuco (2014) MSc in Computer Science, Federal University of Pernambuco (2008) BSc in Computer Engineering, University of Pernambuco (2005)
+* PhD in Computer Science, Federal University of Pernambuco (2014)
+* MSc in Computer Science, Federal University of Pernambuco (2008)
+* BSc in Computer Engineering, University of Pernambuco (2005)

 ### Research Interests